Chador: Usage

 On the other hand, in Iran, the chador does not require the wearing of a veil.
 Inside the home, particularly for urban women, both the chador and the veil have been discarded, and there, women and teenagers wore cooler and lighter garments; while in modern times, rural women continue to wear a light-weight printed chador inside the home over their clothing during their daily activities.
 The chador is worn by some Iranian women, regardless of whether they are Sunni or Shia, but is considered traditional to Persian Iranians, with Iranians of other backgrounds wearing the chador or other traditional forms of attire.
-For example, Arab Iranian women in Western and Southern Iran retain their overhead abaya which is similar to the overhead abaya worn in Iraq, Kuwait, and Bahrain.
+For example, Arab Iranian women in Western and Southern Iran retain their overhead abaya which is similar to the overhead abaya worn in other Arab majority countries which historically fell under the Iranian cultural sphere like Iraq, Kuwait, and Bahrain.

 Color of chador

 The choice of chador color was influenced by women’s tastes, which were also affected by their age and social standing.
-For example, Egyptian women in the years 1249-1251 AH (1833-1835 AD) wore black silk chadors, while their daughters wore white ones.
+For example, Egyptian women in the years 1249–1251 AH (1833–1835 AD) wore black silk chadors, while their daughters wore white ones.
 In Turkey, after the reforms, despite the prevalence of chadors in various colors, younger women preferred turquoise, jade, and purple shades.

 In Qajar Iran, elite women often favored black or dark purple and blue chadors.
 Today, while in cities—especially larger ones—the color of women’s chadors worn outside the home is predominantly black, in rural areas and cities with traditional cultural symbols, colorful chadors are still observed.
 Women’s prayer chadors, both in urban and rural areas, are generally lighter in color and often white.